Groups, Orders, and Dynamics: Amenable Left-Orderable Groups

 \begin{prop} {\em If \esp $\Gamma$ is a left-orderable group satisfying a law, then there exists $n \!\in\! \mathbb{N}$ such that no left-order on $\Gamma$ admits an $n$-resilient pair.} \end{prop}

 \vsp\vsp

-{\bf Locally-invariant orders on amenable groups.} The ideas involved in the proof of Theorem \ref{witte-bien} yield interesting results for other kind of orders on amenable groups.
-The next result is due to Linnell and Morris-Witte \cite{LIOs-on-amenable}.
+{\bf Locally-invariant orders on amenable groups.} The ideas involved in the proof of Theorem \ref{witte-bien} yield interesting results for other type of orders on amenable groups.
+The next result is due to Linnell and Witte Morris \cite{LIOs-on-amenable}.

 \vsp

 \begin{thm} \end{thm}